ZLHysong/habittracker/README.md

 Zachery Hysong

+## NOTES

+This is a project that was made (so far) in one day, about 15 hours worth of work, and is my first real C++ project outside the simple 'hello world' applications.
+As such, it is far from optimized, has many quirks, lots of potential bugs, etc.
+The plan is that I will be adding more to this over time, refactoring the code, optimizing it, and adding features over time.
+My reason for making this application was two-fold.
+First, I wanted a C++ program that I wrote more or less myself to put in my portfolio, and second, I wanted an app that I would actually use myself on a regular basis.
+This is not intended to solve any real world problems that I see other people having, but is more just a personal project that I want to share.
+That said, see the next section if you are interested in discussing it further.

 ## REPORTING BUGS AND MAKING SUGGESTIONS

 Feel free to email me with any bugs or suggestions at `zlhysong@gmail.com`